CenturyHSTech/MySchedule/README.md

 ## Coding Your Project
 Once the environment is set up, and you're ready to code...

-1. If you have any of your project files in another folder, copy the files and paste in the `project` folder.
-2. If you are starting from scratch, create a file named `index.html` in the `project` folder.
+1. Create a file named `index.html` in the `project` folder.
-3. Follow teacher instructions on creating your web page.
+2. Follow teacher instructions on creating your web page.
-4. Be sure to name your file in the title tag as well as in the body with an `h1` tag.
+3. Be sure to name your file in the title tag as well as in the body with an `h1` tag.
-5. Read the [list of required elements](#required-elements) to make sure you meet minimum requirements.
+4. Read the [list of required elements](#required-elements) to make sure you meet minimum requirements.
-6. Add your three sections: About Me, My Favorites, and My Schedule
+4. Create an html table using the `table` tag.
-7. Make sure each section has a section title using the `h2` element.
+5. Make sure each section has a section title using the `h2` element.
-8. **In the *About Me* section...**
+7. **In the *About Me* section...**
     * add at least 3 paragraphs using the `p` tag.
     * Add some text formatting.
     * Optionally, you may wish to work a link or two into your paragraphs (just know that you do need at least 2 links).
-9.  **In the *My Favorites* section...**
+8.  **In the *My Favorites* section...**
     * Add an introductory paragraph about your favorites.
     * Add one or more lists (bullet or numbered).
     * For each list, include at least 3 list items (`li`)
-10. You may leave the ***My Schedule*** empty for now, but just know that you will be adding a table.
+9. You may leave the ***My Schedule*** empty for now, but just know that you will be adding a table.

 *NOTE: as you are codign your page, be sure to check your page for errors using the [W3C File Upload Validator](https://validator.w3.org/#validate_by_upload)*